RavoPL/narrows-portaferry/README.md

 ### User Goals

-* Find a traditional Polish restaurant with a well structured, user-friendly webpage.
+* Find a traditional sea-side restaurant with a well structured, user-friendly webpage.
 * Easily find the needed contact information.
-* Find the location of the restaurant in Dublin and its surrounding areas.
+* Find the location of the restaurant in Portaferry and its surrounding areas.
 * Be able to see a full menu with clear pricing and appealing photos.

 ### Site Owner Goals